Rangeland ecology

 • How important are biotic crusts to rangeland health, particularly in arid plant communities?

-Naming of the types aligns with the Biogeoclimatic Ecosystem Classification system (BEC).
+Range type summaries follow a consistent format.
+Naming of range types aligns with the Biogeoclimatic Ecosystem Classification system (BEC).
 Each range type represents a broad range of similar plant communities.
+The different categories of information contained in range type summaries are described below.

 Range types